Meet our Leaders

 Despite having a College degree, I would define myself as a wife and mother.
 My Husband was a driven workaholic and except for a brief period, I did not work outside of the home.
-He always said that my job was to take care of him so that he could take care of everyone else.
 My entire identity was defined by my role of wife, mother, grandmother.

 My Husband died after a short struggle with a rare disease.
 Though he lived a short life, he led a meaningful life.
-He was a force of nature and the strongest man I ever met.
 He was the love of my life, the father of my children and the nostalgia of my youth.
+As devastating as his loss was, I stand as an example for other widows that this arduous journey to self-actualize as a an individual after a life time of being a couple, is possible.
+We at MWC focus on growth in this new reality.

 The Modern Widows Club is a village, a tribe, a sisterhood that helps to pull each lost little soul forward on this daunting journey called widowhood.